Kylie Jenner ‘KUWTK’ Spin-Off Show An Attempt To Break Away From Kardashians?

 A post shared by Kylie Jenner Snapchats (@kylizzlesnapchats) on

-Kylie will also be featuring her new clothing and accessories brand, The Kylie Shop.
+Kylie will also be featuring her new clothing and accessories brand, the Kylie Shop.

-Last year it was reported that Kylie and her supermodel sister Kendall Jenner would get a Keeping Up With The Kardashians spin-off series together.
+Last year it was reported that Kylie and her supermodel sister Kendall Jenner would get a Keeping Up with the Kardashians spin-off series together.
 However, Kylie allegedly claimed that she wanted a show for herself.

-“[Kylie Jenner] wants her own spin-off show [and] no longer wants to do one with Kendall.”

-“[Kylie Jenner] just wants to have a show on E! that is all about her, that will focus mainly on her journey of building her own empire.”
+“[Kylie Jenner] wants her own spin-off show [and] no longer wants to do one with Kendall.
+[Kylie Jenner] just wants to have a show on E! that is all about her, that will focus mainly on her journey of building her own empire.”

 Many believe that Kylie Jenner’s new reality series is an attempt for her to break off from the Kardashians and separate her image from the family.

-According to SFGate, sources claimed that Kylie Jenner has been plotting her own Keeping Up With The Kardashians spin-off series since early 2016.
+According to SFGate, sources claimed that Kylie Jenner has been plotting her own Keeping Up with the Kardashians spin-off series since early 2016.

-Will Kylie’s new reality series get better ratings than Keeping Up With The Kardashians, which is in its 13th season?
+Will Kylie’s new reality series get better ratings than Keeping Up with the Kardashians, which is in its 13th season?

 Kylie and Kendall Jenner seem to be getting along just fine.
 The two celebrity sisters recently enjoyed a fun day by the pool together with fellow model Hailey Baldwin.